Samoa women's national rugby league team

-The Samoa women's national rugby league team, also known as the Fetū Samoa (means Samoa Stars), represents Samoa in Women's rugby league.
+The Samoa women's national rugby league team, also known as the Fetū Sāmoa (means Samoa Stars), represents Samoa in Women's rugby league.
 They are administered by the Rugby League Samoa.

 Fetu Samoa has made appearances at the 2003 and 2008 Women's Rugby League World Cup's.

 Samoa's last international Test Match was against the New Zealand Kiwi Ferns in June 2019, Auckland, New Zealand.